KiiChain/kiipy-sdk/docs/index.md

-# CosmPy
+# KiiPy

-CosmPy is a Python library for interacting with Cosmos-based blockchain networks.
+KiiPy is a Python library for interacting with the Kii blockchain and other Cosmos-based blockchain networks

 * A simplified API for querying, sending transactions, etc., to Cosmos-SDK based blockchains.
 * Easy interface for deploying and interacting with Cosmwasm smart contracts.
 * Access to low-level ledger APIs for advanced use-cases.